risor-io/risor/design/2025_07_run_code.md

 that was set during VM creation.
 While this approach worked well for many use cases, there were opportunities for improvement:

-1. **Memory Efficiency**: Each code execution required creating a new VM instance, which could be optimized for better memory utilization
+1. **Memory Efficiency**: Each execution of different code required creating a new VM instance, which could be optimized for better memory utilization
 2. **State Sharing**: Global variables and module state couldn't be shared across different code executions
 3. **Enhanced Use Cases**: Interactive systems like REPLs, game engines, and script runners could benefit from more efficient multi-script execution

 ## Solution Overview